 Inc: An "Incorporated" company that meets all legal requirements.
 Universities, healthcare providers, (semi-) governments, and municipalities generally prefer to collaborate with "Inc's" established in the USA.

 LLC: A Limited Liability Company where the income tax is passed through to the owners, but liability remains within the business.
-The Inc. is the most commonly used business form in the United States.

 The popularity of this structure is partly due to the fact that neither shareholders nor board members are personally liable for the company.